 Unit testing for Windows Phone apps.
 Create unit test projects for Windows Phone apps and run the tests from Test Explorer.
-For more info, see Unit testing for Windows Phone apps.
+For more info, see Unit testing apps for Windows Phone 8.

 Command-line deployment.
 Deploy Windows Phone apps at the command prompt.
 You can also deploy apps from a script or custom app.
-For more info, see How to deploy and run a Windows Phone app.
+For more info, see How to deploy and run an app for Windows Phone 8.

 Command-line precompilation and signing for company apps.
 Precompile and sign company apps at the command prompt when you build them by using the Microsoft Build Engine (MSBuild).
 You also can build, precompile, and sign apps from a script or custom app.
-For more info, see Preparing company apps for distribution.
+For more info, see Preparing company apps for distribution for Windows Phone.